SukjinMun/Neutron_Scattering_Data_Analysis_with_Optimized_CEF_Parameters/README.md

 <pre>
 *Note:
-Please note that the original neutron scattering data file used for this analysis is not included in this repo!
+Please note that the raw neutron scattering data file used for this analysis is not included in this repo!
 </pre>